 Elementary (Grades 1-5) assessment occurs in the spring semester.

 - Student referrals in grades 1-5 must be turned in to the Advanced Academics Specialist by March 1.

-- Identified Gifted and Talented students from another district will be considered for placement during the first six weeks of enrollment.
+Identified Gifted/Talented students from another district are considered for placement during the first six weeks of enrollment.

-- Previous Gifted and Talented documentation should be provided by parents to the campus Advanced Academics Specialist.
+- Previous Gifted/Talented documentation should be provided by parents to the campus Advanced Academics Specialist.

-- The campus GT selection committee will review the assessment data and determine the best placement for the student
+- The campus selection committee for gifted/talented students reviews the assessment data and determines the best placement for the student.

-- Parents will be notified of the campus GT selection committee decision.
+- Parents are notified in writing of the campus GT selection committee’s decision.

-A parent or staff member may appeal an identification decision made by the selection committee.
-The appellant must submit an appeal letter to the campus Advanced Academics Specialist no later than 15 working days after the committee has announced its selection decisions.
+A parent or staff member may appeal an identification decision made by the campus selection committee for gifted/talented students.
+The appellant must submit an appeal letter to the campus Advanced Academics Specialist no later than 15 working days after the campus GT selection committee has communicated the placement decision.
 A response will be made to the person making the appeal no later than 15 working days after receipt of the letter of appeal.

-- Students unable to maintain satisfactory performance within the structure of the GT program may be placed on furlough by the selection committee which includes: Advanced Academics Specialist, classroom teacher, administrator, and counselor.
+Students unable to maintain satisfactory performance within the structure of the GT program may be placed on furlough by the campus GT committee which includes: Advanced Academics Specialist, classroom teacher, administrator, and counselor.

 - If a student fails a core class (English/Language Arts, Science, Math, and/or Social Studies) for a nine week period, he/she may be furloughed from the GT program.

 - At the elementary level, if a student chooses not to participate in the levels of service offered to GT students, he or she will be furloughed from the GT program and will not attend GT pullout classes.